Technology Stocks Extend Losses

 Despite a wobble in some of this year's best performing stocks, equities posted their greatest weekly inflows this year, according to EPFR Global data.
 Mr. Dewan said pullbacks this year have been short and overall volatility has been low because of the high cash levels he's seen among investors, with many clients waiting for any pullbacks in the market to add to their stock holdings.
 Fund managers surveyed by Bank of America increased cash in their portfolios in June, bringing their cash allocations well above the historical average.

-Government bond yields were slightly lower, with U.S. Treasurys at 2.154% from 2.160%.
+Government bond yields were slightly lower, with the yield on the 10-year Treasury note at 2.154% from 2.160%.
 Yields fall as prices rise.

 The WSJ Dollar Index slipped 0.2% Friday after climbing significantly earlier this week after the Federal Reserve's Wednesday meeting, where officials signaled further interest rate rises ahead.